 Older transformers are often drastically less efficient than newer transformers, exemplified by the ability of new amorphous core transformers to achieve up to 75% lower core losses compared to traditional CRGO transformers.

-Additionally, some newer transformers, such as a bespoke manufactured Powerstar SO-LO amorphous core transformer, comply with, and even exceed, the 2021 EU Ecodesign Directive Standards.
+Additionally, some newer transformers, such as a bespoke manufactured Powerstar SO-LO low loss amorphous core transformer, comply with, and even exceed, the 2021 EU Ecodesign Directive Standards.
 However, older transformers are very unlikely to comply with these standards and therefore in spite of their lengthy expected lifespan are outdated when measured against contemporary standards.

 Changing a traditional transformer with a more efficient amorphous core transformer will reduce energy consumption and costs for businesses who manage their own HV infrastructure.